swentel/indieweb/README.md

 Currently supports Mastodon, with more coming.
 You don't need any account at all on any of the social networks.

 Just add 'Fediverse|https://fed.brid.gy/' to the publishing channels and add the field on the manage display pages of content types or comments where needed.
-Currently 'like' and 'repost' work fine, replies aren't working yet.
+Currently replies, likes and repost work fine.

-More to come later!
+- Check https://fed.brid.gy/#setup for additional setup for .htaccess.
+- You can create an Atom feed with the Feeds section at /admin/config/services/indieweb/feeds.
+- If you use a microsub server, you can subscribe to fediverse users through the microformats feed.

 ## Drush commands